fossunited/fossunited/docs/docs/attend-event.md

 ![Visit RSVP tab for RSVP'ed event](./assets/rsvp-update.png)

-- Clear the `"Confirm your attendance!"` field from the RSVP form and click on the `"Update RSVP Form"` button.
+- You can click on "I can't attend the Event" to inform organizers that you won't attend.

 ![Clear RSVP](./assets/rsvp-submission-update.png)

+- You can also confirm to re-attend via same button as it changes to "I'll attend the Event!" and click "Update" to confirm the changes.